ahaas25/Typing-Test-C/README.md

 * Timed Mode: 5, 10, 15, 30, and 60s
 * Word Mode: 10, 25, 50, and 100 Words
 * Focuses on User's Typing Style and Provides Insights
-* Similar to my Typing-Teacher project, however this is more focused on analyzing user data, rather than UI.
+* Similar to my Typing-Teacher project, however this is more focused on analyzing user data, rather than UI, which was the focus of that project.
 * Uses ncurses library

 # Objectives